 Who Should Consider Bankruptcy?

-According to recent statistics the average US household credit card debt stands at $15,191.
-With many families living paycheck to paycheck its easy to see how one minor bump in the road can land a person in some serious hot water with their creditors.
-Here are statistics, trends, studies and methodology behind the average U.S. household debt.
+According to recent statistics, the average US household credit card debt stands at $15,191.
+With many families living paycheck to paycheck, it’s easy to see how one minor bump in the road can land a person in some serious hot water with their creditors.
+For those facing overwhelming financial challenges in Washington, it’s important to explore Bankruptcy Options in Washington to alleviate the burden of debt.
+Here are statistics, trends, studies, and methodology behind the average U.S. household debt.

 Current as of April 2014 – U.S. household consumer debt profile: